Mandukasana: Etymology and origins

 The name comes from the Sanskrit मन्दुक manduka, "a frog", from the frog-like position of the legs in the asana.

 The pose is one of the 32 "useful asanas" listed in the classic 17th century Hatha yoga text Gheranda Samhita; the variant pose Uttana Mandukasana is also in that list.

 Description

 The pose is entered from a kneeling position.
 The knees are widened as far as possible, and the feet are positioned with the big toes touching, just behind the buttocks, which in the completed pose described by Vishnudevananda are on the ground.
 The hands may be placed on the knees.
+This exercise is good for the ankle and knee joints.

 Variations

 Mandukasana III is a form of the pose practised in India.
 It begins from a kneeling position with the buttocks on the feet, the fists pressed together in front of the navel, and the trunk inclined forward towards the horizontal, the head stretching forwards.

 A further variant is entered from a squatting position, the feet shoulder-width apart, the toes pointing slightly outwards.
 The trunk is inclined forward until the shoulders are just below the knees, and the arms are threaded under the knees.
 The hands reach around the outsides of the shins to grasp the feet.